SSL certificate creates a secure connection and builds your customers’ trust

-There are many ways to protect customers' information on your website.
+There are many ways to protect your customers' information on your website.
 To minimize the risks, you should consider updating your software regularly, installing antivirus and firewall protections and anti-spam filters, using a dedicated server and, of course, encrypting sensitive data via the SSL certificate.

 WHAT IS SSL?

 SSL stands for Secure Sockets Layer.
 It is a security technology which establishes an encrypted link between a web server and a web browser (e.g. Chrome) or a mail server and a mail client (e.g. Outlook).
-SSL certificate is a cryptographic protocol for private and secure connection between your website and a customer’s web browser.
+The SSL certificate is a cryptographic protocol for a private and secure connection between your website and a customer’s web browser.

 WHAT are HTTP and HTTPS?

 HTTP stands for hypertext transfer protocol and serves for data transfer all over the Web.
 When you type something into a website search bar and press ‘Enter,’ you send a HTTP request to the web-server.
-But such connection is not secure.
+But such а connection is not secure.
 All your data can be intercepted and stolen by hackers for further abuse.

 You might think that this is only one browser among hundreds of them.
 But Google Chrome is the most popular web-browser in the world with approximately 60% share.
-If your business has online presence, you should pay attention to the changes that are taking place in the new versions of Google Chrome.
+If your business has an online presence, you should pay attention to the changes that are taking place in these new versions of Google Chrome.

 If you sell products.
-If you sell goods and services and take credit card payments directly on your website, you need SSL for sure, because credit cards information is very sensitive data and should be encrypted in the first place.
+If you sell goods and services and take credit card payments directly on your website, you need SSL for sure, because credit card information is very sensitive data and should be encrypted in the first place.

 But what about blogs?
 There is no sensitive information to encrypt and you think you probably don’t need to install the SSL certificate if you’re just blogging.
 Well, any customer interaction with your website should be safe and confidential.
 Google implements security warnings not for itself but for the sake of visitors like you and your customers.
-You’d probably choose the ‘Secure’ page over the ‘Not secure’, wouldn’t you?
+You’d probably choose a ‘Secure’ page over the ‘Not secure’, wouldn’t you?